-One of the obvious outcome from the ongoing Royal Commission enquiry is increased compliance, according to most reports.
+One of the obvious outcomes from the ongoing Royal Commission enquiry is increased compliance, according to most reports.
 However, I am yet to meet a financial adviser who craves more compliance or a client who chooses an adviser because of their “compliance based competitive advantage”.
 It’s time to rethink the role of compliance in financial advice.

 A quantitative perspective on the impact of increased compliance costs